Our impact

 Graduates make strong progress on their economic mobility journeys

 We want to see our graduates in jobs that provide stable, living wage incomes, and we see strong progress from different starting points.
-Our network countries fall in three World Bank country income groupings: lower-middle income (India, Kenya, Pakistan, Ghana), upper-middle income (Brazil, Mexico), and high income (Australia, France, Hong Kong, Italy, Ireland, Singapore, Spain, the UK, the USA).
+Our network countries fall in three World Bank country income groupings: lower-middle income (India, Kenya, Pakistan, Ghana), upper-middle income (Brazil, Colombia, Mexico, Thailand), and high income (Australia, Chile, France, Hong Kong, Italy, Ireland, Singapore, Spain, the UK, the USA).

 Financial Impact